ecampuslearning/containers/README.md

-# How to create a great local Python development environment with Docker
+# Python development environment with Docker

 Work in progress